Six people at a table holding their mobile phones.

 Lithium ingots with black nitride tarnish.

-What is lithium used for?
-Lithium is essential to the production of cathodes in lithium-ion batteries.
+What’s lithium used for?
+Lithium is essential to the production of cathodes in the lithium-ion batteries used in many rechargeable devices.

 Where does lithium come from?
 Lithium is found in rock and salt lakes called salars, which are mined or pumped out before chemical extraction.
 Leading producers include Australia, Chile, Argentina and China.
 Demand for lithium is expected to expand rapidly as demand grows for environmentally friendly technologies.